-If, at any time during the term of this Agreement, the requirement for members of the bargaining unit below the rank of Lieutenant to maintain EMT-P/Paramedic certification is rescinded by the Village of Palatine, a meeting shall be called to negotiate the impact and effects of such decision.
+If, at any time during the term of this Agreement, the requirement for members of the bargaining unit below the rank of Lieutenant to maintain EMT-P/Paramedic status is rescinded by the Village of Palatine, a meeting shall be called to negotiate the impact and effects of such decision.
 But such negotiations shall not delay the implementation of such decision, provided that the Union is notified at least fourteen (14) days prior to implementation.
-Impacts and effects may include determining eligibility for maintaining paid status as a paramedic (e.g., opting in or out), and the administrative responsibilities of the Village for employees maintaining paramedic certification in an unpaid status.
-In addition, the rescission of the requirement of Firefighter to maintain EMT-P/Paramedic certification shall authorize the parties to bargain mid-term over a new wage schedule for Firefighter/EMT only.
+Impacts and effects may include determining eligibility for maintaining paid status as a paramedic (e.g., opting in or out), and the administrative responsibilities of the Village for employees maintaining paramedic license in an unpaid status.
+In addition, the rescission of the requirement of Firefighter to maintain EMT-P/Paramedic license shall authorize the parties to bargain mid-term over a new wage schedule for Firefighter/EMT only.

-While actively employed by the Fire Department, the Village shall continue to pay all costs to initially obtain EMT-B/EMT and/or EMT-P/Paramedic certification.
-This shall not be applicable if an employee as a member of the Fire Department has to repeat an initial certification course because he/she failed it the first time around.
-The Village will pay any licensing or re-licensing fees required to obtain and/or maintain such certifications.
+While actively employed by the Fire Department, the Village shall continue to pay all costs to initially obtain EMT-B/EMT and/or EMT-P/Paramedic license and/or system privileges.
+This shall not be applicable if an employee as a member of the Fire Department has to repeat an initial course because he/she failed it the first time around.
+The Village will pay any licensing or re-licensing fees required to obtain and/or maintain such status excluding late fees.
+As a condition of employment, any employee who fails to maintain a required EMT-P/Paramedic license and system privileges will be placed on Administrative Leave without pay upon Administrative Suspension by Northwest Community Hospital Emergency Medical Services System until such suspension is removed, provided that absent reinstatement within ninety (90) days such employee may be dismissed.